-Chevrolet Equinox 2010-2017: problems to watch out for, engines, pros and cons, photos
+Chevrolet Equinox 2010-2017: pros and cons, common problems

 Chevy Equinox interior 2012 Chevy Equinox LTZ interior.

-The GM bulletin 14882 dated March 2015 announces special coverage for the plugged/frozen PCV orifice in the intake manifold that causes an oil leak from the rear main seal.
+Engine problems: The GM bulletin 14882 dated March 2015 announces special coverage for the plugged/frozen PCV orifice in the intake manifold that causes an oil leak from the rear main seal.
 If you bought a used Equinox, it's a good idea to check with a GM dealer if this bulletin was done on your car.

 The GM technical bulletin 17-NA-098 for the 2010-2012 Chevrolet Equinox/GMC Terrain with a 2.4L engine describes a problem where the engine runs rough, hesitates, is hard to start, and or stalls.
 During diagnosis, a technician may find codes P0010, P0013, P0011, or P0014.